Trains students to apply skills to situations that require the distribution of electrical signals from one point to another.

-The ability of engineers to harness the power of electricity has significantly improved our quality of life and technological capabilities and will undoubtedly continue to be a crucial component of our development for the future.
+The ability of engineers to harness the power of electricity has significantly improved the quality of life and technological capabilities of this world.
+It will undoubtedly continue to be a crucial component of our development for the future.
 As a result, electrical engineering is consistently rated as one of the most in-demand and well-compensated career fields worldwide.

 Research opportunities add to the learning experience.
 At Mississippi College, even undergrads get to participate in real-life field research — making them the envy of their peers at larger institutions.
 In summer 2011, a research team composed of students and faculty members took part in a 6-week field study of cloud-to-ground and intra-cloud lightning in the area surrounding Florida’s Kennedy Space Center.

 We’d love to connect with you to help you begin your journey to becoming a

 Mississippi College graduate.
 Visit campus, request info, or apply today.